 Note: Gross Train Weight (also called Gross Combination Weight) is the car MAM plus the trailer MAM.
 In simple terms, GTW is the maximum allowable weight of your car, fully loaded plus the maximum allowable weight of your trailer, fully loaded.
 You must not exceed either of these maximums.

 An overall width of 2.55 meters is the maximum trailer width for any towing vehicle.
 If your vehicle MAM rating is 3,500kg or less, the maximum length of the trailer must not exceed 7 meters.
 Note that the A-frame is not included in the overall length.

 Note: Different rules apply if you tow a trailer using a larger vehicle, such as a motorhome.

-You should always carry out safety checks before you tow a caravan, trailer, or horsebox.
+You should always carry out safety checks before you tow a trailer, caravan, or horsebox with a car.
 The towing equipment must: